Highlights from the Ratings and Financial Report for Capital One Financial Corporation (COF)

-Capital One Financial Corporation (NYSE:COF) went up by 2.28% from its latest closing price compared to the recent 1-year high of $177.95.
-The company’s stock price has collected 1.11% of gains in the last five trading sessions.
-MarketWatch.com reported 12 hours ago that Goldman Sachs, McDonald’s, tell employees to get vaccinated before coming back to work
+Capital One Financial Corporation (NYSE:COF) went down by -6.04% from its latest closing price compared to the recent 1-year high of $177.95.
+The company’s stock price has collected -2.46% of loss in the last five trading sessions.
+MarketWatch.com reported on 08/25/21 that Goldman Sachs, McDonald’s, tell employees to get vaccinated before coming back to work

 Is It Worth Investing in Capital One Financial Corporation (NYSE :COF) Right Now?